Skip to main content

 The main difference between the two options is handling a large number of refunds.
 Both options let the system user approve refunds one member at a time.
 Choose the cancel first and then refund option when there are many refunds to process because it has a bulk process tool.

-Option 1 - cancel first
+Option 1 - Cancel First

+From the Closures page, confirm your affected court(s).
+A table of affected reservations and registrants will display.
 Go to a row and click the X (cancel) icon.

 Review the payment information in the popup window.
 Enter a reason for the cancellation (optional but recommended).
 Click Cancel Reservation and then Yes in the confirmation popup window.

 CourtReserve adds the reason to the email notification that each player receives when a court booking is canceled (if the system user enables this feature).
+See example below.
+It important to note, however, notifications triggered by a closure do not notify players about refunds.

 If the players paid for their court time and rescheduling is not an option, then a system user can issue a refund.